TweakMunich/metricsinyourface/README.md

 ![Component Overview](docs/metrics_architecture_small.png)

-The system is based on a cloud-based data buffer that is inspired by a [Tuple Space](https://en.wikipedia.org/wiki/Tuple_space) architetrue.
+The system is based on a cloud-based data buffer that is inspired by a [Tuple Space](https://en.wikipedia.org/wiki/Tuple_space) architecture.
 The following components interact to make it work:

 * _Data Sources_ expose metrics.
 This can be the number of FaceBook likes on your page, the number of commits in your GitHub project or yoru room temperature.
 * _Adapters_: extract metrics, format / adapt them as needed and POST them to the server.